takuo/go-testsplitter/README.md

   * If the `-s --scan` argument is specified, all packages under the current directory are targeted
     * With `-s`, you can also specify packages to exclude using `-x --exclude PATTERN`
 * For previous execution results, recursively reads all JSON files under the directory specified by `-j`
-  * JSON files are expected to be in the format output by `go test -json` with Package name. (`go tool test2json -p "pkgname"`)
+  * JSONL files are expected to be in the format output by `go test -json` with Package name. (`go tool test2json -p "pkgname"`)
   * Tests not found in previous results are distributed appropriately
 * Built-in template: `internal/templates/test-node.sh.tmpl`
   * Assumes that test binaries for the packages to be executed are pre-built (instead of `go test`), and changes the current directory to the package directory when running tests